Drawing Ride 2

-We began Drawing Ride 2 where we left off on Drawing Ride 1, at the Northern Idaho/Montana border, and ride trails built, for the most part, from sections of the Pacific extension of the Chicago, Milwaukee, St. Paul and Pacific Railroad (also known as the Milwaukee Road), the Northern Pacific, and the Oregon Pacific Rail lines.
+We began Drawing Ride 2 in June of 2017, where we left off on Drawing Ride 1, at the Northern Idaho/Montana border, and rode trails built, for the most part, from sections of the Pacific extension of the Chicago, Milwaukee, St. Paul and Pacific Railroad (also known as the Milwaukee Road), the Northern Pacific, and the Oregon Pacific Rail lines.

 This section of the route is composed of shorter trails, with many gaps between them, this part of the country having converted fewer abandoned railroads.
 Ride 2 took place at an unusual moment in recent history; our citizenry and politics greatly divided, our perceptions of what our country is and who ought to make it up at odds.
 We communicate at lightning speed but along narrow roads, with a perversely increased ability to isolate ourselves.
 Perhaps it is not different than in the past but there is a steady agitation in the air, and what is common feels elusive.

 I was nervous in anticipation of our trip, uncertain how or if the recent election (of 2016) would impact the reception we received.
 But our encounters were all individual, highly local, and people were curious if not delighted.
 How critical it is not to let floating fears and political stereotypes stop one from being out in the world, in fact, how essential to go outside the familiar!